Estate Planning Fees

-- Applying for a Grant of Probate/Letters of Administration only on a straightforward estate, where we seek to apply for the rollover of an unused nil rate band (utilising form IHT205 and IHT217) would be legal fees of £950 plus VAT on the legal fees of £190.00 and disbursements.
-This is based on the estate being less than £650,000.00 and 100% of the unused nil rate band of the first spouse is available.
+- Applying for a Grant of Probate/Letters of Administration only on a straightforward estate, where we seek to apply for the rollover of any unused nil-rate band (utilising form IHT205 and IHT217) would be legal fees of £950 plus VAT on the legal fees of £190.00 and disbursements.
+This is based on the estate being less than £650,000.00 and 100% of the unused nil-rate band of the first spouse is available.

 - Applying for a Grant of Probate/Letters of Administration only where an Inheritance Tax Account is to be delivered (utilising form IHT400) would be legal fees in the region of £1,000 – £2,000 plus VAT (£200.00-£400.00) and disbursements.
 This may involve a claim for the Residence Nil Rate Band, for example.

 What is the time frame?

 Obtaining the Grant can take anywhere between 10-14 weeks.
 Once we have the information from the Executor and have submitted the approved forms, the Probate Registry can take from 6-10 weeks to issue the Grant.